Whilst arbitration is a recognised form of dispute resolution in Luxembourg, litigation is mostly used by domestic parties.

 In terms of the possibility for the courts to refuse the enforcement of an arbitral award, the procedure differs whether the award in question is subject or not to the New York Convention.
 When it does, the grounds for resisting enforcement are strictly limited to the grounds listed in Article V of the New York Convention.
 If not, the provisions of Article 1251 NCCP will apply.

-This Article lists the following grounds:
+Article V lists the following grounds:

 Since annulment of an arbitral award is not one of the grounds for refusing enforcement under Article 1251 NCCP, the Luxembourg courts relying on the provisions of Article VII(I) of the New York Convention considered that they had a sufficient basis to enforce arbitral awards annulled at the seat of arbitration (Court of Appeal, 28 January 1999).
 The Luxembourg courts still take into account the circumstances of each case.
 For example, it has been ruled that the enforcement proceedings of a foreign arbitral award in Luxembourg shall be stayed until the annulment proceedings have been completed in the country where the arbitral award has been issued (Court of Appeal, 25 June 2015).